huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/setup-guide.md

     Replace the following:

     - *`PATH_TO_GENERATED_KEY`*: the local directory path to the `rsa_key.p8` keyfile
-    - *`PRIVATE_KEY_PASSPHRASE`*: the private key passphrase you specified in the [first step](#generate-the-private-key)
+    - *`PRIVATE_KEY_PASSPHRASE`*: the private key passphrase you in the [first step](#generate-the-private-key)

     {{< hint "info" >}}**Note**: If you specify the `private-key-path` and `private-key-passphrase` parameters, you don't need to specify the `password` parameter in the connection configuration file. {{< /hint >}}

 ## II.
 Set up Applier configuration

-1. From `$REPLICANT_HOME`, naviagte to the sample Snowflake applier configuration file:
+1. From `$REPLICANT_HOME`, naviagte to the sample Snowflake Applier configuration file:
     ```BASH
     vi conf/dst/snowlflake.yaml
     ```
-2. The configuration file has two parts:
+2. The configuration file possesses two parts:

-    - Parameters related to snapshot mode.
+    - Parameters to configure snapshot mode.
-    - Parameters related to realtime mode.
+    - Parameters to configure realtime mode.

-    ### Parameters related to snapshot mode
+    ### Parameters to configure snapshot mode
     For snapshot mode, make the necessary changes as follows:
     ```YAML
     snapshot: